-Copies of advice from the outside agencies are copied and shared with staff and kept in the Individual Child Information file.
-All SEN records are passed onto the transferring school.
+Advice and recommendations from outside agencies are copied and shared with staff and kept in the Individual Child Information file.
+All SEN records are passed on to a transferring school.
 Medical records are shared only with parental permission.

 All documents for disposal are destroyed using the services of a company that specialise in the disposal of confidential waste.